image_printPDF or Print

 Topo Map, National Park Service Map, National Park Service Camp Muir Trail Map with bearings

-Review: October 27, 2008
+Review: October 27, 2008, September 24, 2024

-"The Muir Snowfield, a permanent field of snow, ice and rock outcrops, is located north of Paradise between 7,000 and 10,000 feet in elevation.
-Thousands of people hike on the Muir Snowfield each year en route to Camp Muir.
+“The Muir Snowfield, a permanent field of snow, ice and rock outcrops, is located north of Paradise between 7,000 and 10,000 feet in elevation.
+Thousands of people hike on the Muir Snowfield each year enroute to Camp Muir.
 On a clear day, the hike is spectacular.
 But when the weather deteriorates, as it often and unpredictable does, crossing the Muir Snowfield can be disastrous.
 The trail from the Upper Skyline Trail drops down a bit and crosses Pebble Creek.
 From there the trail through rocks and snow up to Camp Muir.

 Don’t Become A Muir Snowfield Statistic: